Through The Fibro Fog

 • The best comfort food.
 The combination of creamy ricotta cheese and carbs . . .
 Simply the best for a busy weeknight dinner!

 • Versatile.
-Pair this whipped ricotta pasta with vegetables of your choice or a healthy side salad.
+Pair this whipped ricotta pasta with vegetables of your choice or a fresh side salad.

 • Easy to make.
 A super simple pasta dish that's perfect for a quick weeknight dinner - and kid-friendly too!